mr2buzi/Vehicle-Simulator/README.md

 - no detailed clutch, gearbox, or engine map calibration from real test data
 - no unit conversion layer or scenario file format
 - no packaging or CI pipeline yet

-Those limitations are acceptable in interviews if you can explain them directly and justify the simplifications.